Texas 2026 protest deadline: May 15. Estimate your savings

 September 1, 2025 HB 1533 (ARB reforms) and SB 850 (refund protections) take effect

-November 2025 Voters decide on homestead exemption increase
+November 2025 Voters approved homestead exemption increase

-January 1, 2026 HB 9 (business property exemption) takes effect (if approved)
+January 1, 2026 HB 9 (business property exemption) takes effect

 2026 tax year Full implementation of all approved measures